wmayner/pyphi/docs/examples/emergence.rst

     >>> mapping
     array([0, 0, 0, 0, 0, 0, 0, 1, 2, 2, 2, 2, 2, 2, 2, 3])

-The interpretation of the mapping uses the LOLI convention of indexing (see :ref:`tpm-conventions`).
+The interpretation of the mapping uses the little-endian convention of indexing (see :ref:`little-endian-convention`).

     >>> mapping[7]
     1